Question: What are the differences in Device Matching Levels?

 With Classic matching, Device42 will check against serial number, UUID and name, in that order, to verify if a discovered device is an existing device to update or a new device to create.

-Advanced device matching in Device42 behaves drastically differently and instead uses various device attributes weighted by significance to come up with a “score” to determine potential matches with devices already in Device42.
+Moderate and Conservative device matching in Device42 behaves drastically differently and instead uses various device attributes weighted by significance to come up with a “score” to determine potential matches with devices already in Device42.
 These attributes include name, serial number, UUID, IP & MAC addresses, and several other (10+) data points.
 A device is ultimately identified as a match when the calculated “Match Score” is equal to or greater than the selected ‘matching aggressiveness’ setting:

 - Conservative = 30 points